New Jersey Route 17: Route description

 Route 17 begins at an intersection with Route 7 and CR 507 (Belleville Turnpike) on the border of Kearny, Hudson County and North Arlington, Bergen County.
 It heads north through North Arlington on Ridge Road, a two-lane local street that passes by businesses and the Holy Cross Cemetery on the east side of the road.
 It intersects CR 26 (Jauncey Avenue) and crosses into Lyndhurst at the Lincoln Avenue intersection.
 In Lyndhurst, Route 17 intersects CR 28 (Kingsland Avenue) and passes over NJ Transit's Main Line at Kingsland station.
-At the intersection of CR 30 (Rutherford Avenue), which runs along the border of Lyndhurst and Rutherford, the route turns east onto Rutherford Avenue to parallel the Route 3 freeway to the south and head for the edge of the New Jersey Meadowlands, widening to a four-lane road at the intersection with Orient Way.
+At the intersection of CR 30 (Rutherford Avenue), which runs along the border of Lyndhurst and Rutherford, the route turns east onto Rutherford Avenue to parallel the Route 3 freeway to the south and head for the edge of the New Jersey Meadowlands, widening to a four-lane arterial road at the intersection with Orient Way.
 Route 17 makes a curve to the south, crossing entirely into Lyndhurst, and makes a hairpin turn to the north, widening to a divided highway.
 The road then crosses into Rutherford and comes to the Route 3 interchange.

-Past the Route 3 interchange, Route 17 continues north as a six-lane divided highway with intersections featuring jughandles.
+Past the Route 3 interchange, Route 17 continues north as a six-lane arterial road with intersections featuring jughandles.
 It passes through residential and commercial areas of Rutherford, intersecting CR 32 (Meadow Road) before crossing under NJ Transit's Bergen County Line and into East Rutherford, where it intersects CR S32 (Union Avenue) before interchanging with Route 120 and CR 120 (Paterson Plank Road).
 The route runs through Carlstadt, where it crosses into Wood-Ridge.
 Route 17 comes to an interchange with CR 36 (Moonachie Road) before entering Hasbrouck Heights.
-With the exception of a short stretch in Rutherford with a median strip, this section of Route 17 is divided by a Jersey barrier.
+With the exception of a short stretch in Rutherford with a median strip, this section of Route 17 is divided by a jersey barrier.